-Poor Site Search Experience Results in Lost Transactions.
-While consumer online search behavior has changed, we believe the site search experience on many businesses' websites has not evolved to meet consumer expectations.
-Many site searches are unable to understand natural language queries and instead return a list of links based on keywords rather than direct answers.
-Poor site search experience on a business's own website may result in lost sales opportunities or may cause consumers to visit a competitor's website.
+Poor Search Experience Results in Lost Transactions.
+While consumer online search behavior has changed, we believe the search experience on many businesses' websites has not evolved to meet consumer expectations.
+Many searches on a business's website are unable to understand natural language queries and instead return a list of links based on keywords rather than direct answers.
+Poor search experience on a business's own website may result in lost sales opportunities or may cause consumers to visit a competitor's website.